KennethThNg/Project/README.md

 Brice: recover missing or dirty field, fixing duplicated persons, readme for milestone 1, most of the textual description in the notebook, report structure.

-Thang: plot emails per regions, word cloud, readme for milestone 2, presentation.
+Kenneth: plot emails per regions, word cloud, readme for milestone 2, presentation.